Palliative Care Resources

 Advance care planning documentation flow chart for WA

-CCWA and WA Cancer and Palliative Care Network (WACPCN) have developed these education videos to support the Opioid Conversion Guide lanyard that can be ordered from WACPCN.
-These 15 minute education videos must be viewed prior to ordering the lanyards.
+WA Department of Health, End of Life Care Program and PaSCE have developed these education videos to support the Opioid Conversion Guide lanyard.
+These 15-minute education videos must be viewed prior to ordering the lanyards.

-This resource has been developed and presented by Penelope Tuffin, Advanced Practice Pharmacist.
-Penny divides her clinical time between Palliative Care Consultancy Teams at Fiona Stanley and Royal Perth Hospitals, the Palliative Care Unit at Bethesda Hospital and the Pain Team at Royal Perth Hospital.
-She provides advice, education and mentoring for health care professionals and undergraduate students throughout Western Australia.
+This resource has been developed and presented by Penelope Tuffin, an Advanced Practice Pharmacist.
+Penny provides advice, education and mentoring for healthcare professionals and undergraduate students throughout Western Australia.

 Disclaimer: Content is correct at time of filming.
-All rights reserved by Penelope Tuffin and Cancer Council WA.
+All rights reserved by Penelope Tuffin and Cancer Council Western Australia.

 Communications Skills for Healthcare Professionals